tungchi0707/shinseiflow-application-review/README.md

 - `[tcarm_view]` — Application details
 - `[tcarm_edit]` — Revision and resubmission form

+## Multilingual Support

+ShinseiFlow includes its own multilingual configuration system for application forms, frontend labels, messages, Consent items, and other configurable content.

+The plugin is also internationalized for the standard WordPress translation system.

+Translation files such as `.po` and `.mo` are not bundled with the plugin package.
+When the plugin is published on WordPress.org, WordPress interface translations can be managed and distributed through [translate.wordpress.org](https://translate.wordpress.org/).

+## Optional External Services

+ShinseiFlow can integrate with optional external services when explicitly configured by an administrator.

+### Cloudflare Turnstile

+Cloudflare Turnstile can be enabled to provide bot protection for frontend workflows.

+It is disabled by default and is only loaded and used after an administrator configures the required Turnstile settings.

+### AI-assisted Translation

+Optional AI-assisted translation is available for configurable form and interface content.

+Supported integrations include OpenAI and Google Gemini.
+AI translation is only initiated by an administrator and is not used to process applicant submissions automatically.

+For full information about external services, transmitted data, terms, and privacy policies, see the plugin's `readme.txt`.

 ## Documentation and Support

 Project website, documentation, support information, and issue reporting: